famoser/docs/docs/communicate/emails.md

 choose the same form of anrede/gruss like your conversation partner.

-adapt the tone / formality to your conversation parter.
+adapt the tone / formality to your conversation partner.

 ## communication pattern